Donjella/assignment-2-CSA/readme.md

 ## Application Testing

-This application uses **Pytest** as the testing framework to verify its functionality.
+In addition to extensive manual testing on all functions in this application, this application uses **Pytest** as the testing framework to verify its functionality.
 Below is an overview of the two tests of its main features included:

 1. ### Test for Adding a Kitchen Menu (test_add_menu_for_day):